sensu/sensu-docs/content/sensu-go/5.2/installation/install-sensu.md

 ### 3. Activate enterprise-only features

 Sensu Inc. offers support packages for Sensu Go as well as license-activated features designed for enterprises, like LDAP authentication and integrations with industry-standard tools.

-To learn more about enterprise features in Sensu Go, [contact the Sensu sales team](http://sensu.io.sales) for a free trial.
+To learn more about enterprise features in Sensu Go, [contact the Sensu sales team](https://sensu.io/sales).

-If you already have an enterprise license account, log in to your Sensu account at [account.sensu.io](https://account.sensu.io/) and download your license file, then apply your license using sensuctl.
+If you already have an enterprise license, [log in to your Sensu account](https://account.sensu.io/) and download your license file, then activate your license using sensuctl.

 {{< highlight shell >}}
 sensuctl license install --file license.json
 {{< /highlight >}}

-You can view your license details at any time with:
+You can use sensuctl to view your license details at any time.

 {{< highlight shell >}}
 sensuctl license info
 {{< /highlight >}}

-For more information about Sensu Enterprise, see the [getting started guide](../../getting-started/enterprise).
+For more information about enterprise features in Sensu Go, see the [getting started guide](../../getting-started/enterprise).

 ### Next steps